 - declare any serious criminal convictions

 Verify your identity - You will need to have a valid passport, national identity card or biometric residence card/permit issued by the Home Office.
-You will also need to use the EU Exit: ID Document Check app to verify your identity.
-This is currently only available to download on Android devices.
+You will also need to use the EU Exit: ID Document Check app to verify your identity, available to download on Android devices and Apple iPhone models 8 and above.
 A number of local authorities are offering an identity verification service to ensure those who do not have access to a suitable device are able to do so.
 Details of the locations where this service is being provided will be available on GOV.UK.
 Alternatively, you can now send your identity documents by post and upload your photograph manually via the online application.

 Verify your residence in the UK - You will need to provide evidence of your residence in the UK.
 There are several ways you can do this, for example providing your National Insurance number (if you have one).
 There may be cases where residence cannot be proven automatically in this way, and you will be asked to provide further evidence on your application.
 Information on the other types of evidence you can use can be found on GOV.UK.
 If you have a valid permanent residence document or valid indefinite leave to remain, you will just need to provide proof of that status.